jkrl-uleth/jkrl-uleth.github.io/index.md

 * Each student will create a forum posting with their repository link
 * Each student will clone the repository of two other students and examine their webpage
 * Students will leave a reply post with a peer evaluation for each cloned repository

+## Project Exemplar

+Below is a compressed repository that serves as an example for the project.
+To view the project, simply download the file and unzip.
+Then open the html file in a browser.